Vladarmaster/chia-blockchain-gui/README.md

 ## Installing

 This is the GUI for chia-blockchain.
-It is built into distribution packages in the chia-blockchain repository.
+It is forked from chia-blockchain repository.

 Install instructions are available in the [INSTALL](https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL)